iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 58 | Step Direction Input
 =================================================

+The Step Direction Input allows the module to accept commands normally used by stepper motor drivers.
+One signal line controls the direction of motor rotation, while each rising and falling edge of the other line advances the motor’s target angle by a user programmable amount.
+Steps can be as small as 1/65536th of a rotation (9.5874e-05 radians).
+Step sizes that are a multiple of 1/65536th of a rotation will be exact, while non-multiples will be floored to the nearest multiple.
+There is virtually no upper limit on the step size.
+Use negative step sizes if the direction of the motor is reversed from desired.

     .. table:: Step Direction Input
         :widths: 8 18 15 10 5 50
         :class: tight-table